What Is The RUF Internship?

 How much money will my child have to raise each year?

-The average budget for an RUF intern in 2016 was around $35,000.
-The budget includes salary, health insurance, ministry expenses, training expenses, and administrative expenses.
+The average budget for an RUF intern is around $35,000.
+The budget includes salary, health insurance, ministry expenses, training expenses, and administrative fees.
 Budgets vary based on the individual intern’s financial needs as well as the cost of living for the area in which they are serving.

 Will my child be trained to raise support?

-Yes, all interns receive thorough and practical training in fundraising during the June Orientation week held in Atlanta, GA.
+Yes, all interns receive thorough and practical training in fundraising during the June Orientation lead by the Intern Department.
 In addition to group training, interns have regular contact with RUF National staff who check in to evaluate and encourage during the process.
 We consider support raising to be a benefit of the program because it requires that initiative be taken and personal responsibility developed in order to succeed.
 The skills learned throughout the fundraising process are some of the most helpful skills the intern acquires as they plan for whatever vocation they pursue post-internship.

 What happens if my child doesn’t raise enough support?